Lymah123/100-days-of-code/daily-journal.md

 Day 88: 20/02/25

-I was able to fixed part of the issues.
-I will continue to figure out other issues.
+I was able to fix some of the issues.
+I will continue to figure out other problems.

+Day 89: 21/02/25

+I worked on the rest of the issues and I was able to fix a larger part of it.